Summer Camp Topics

 Camps are for 5th through 8th graders and will take place during each week in June on the University of Arizona campus in Tucson.

 The Eller College is home to the top-ranked Management Information Systems Department.
 We have developed fun ways for students entering grades 5-8 to explore technology through exercises that appeal to students.
 During our camps, students are given the opportunity to work with these powerful programs and concepts, and are encouraged to use them in a safe and responsible manner.
 It is our hope that the technology program helps develops each student’s confidence and knowledge with technology and aids them academically.

 The TechDivas and DigiDudes technology camps operate like small start-up companies so campers learn how to apply technology toward a goal in a group setting.
 The age range is approximately grades 5-8.
 Camp times are 8:00 a.m. to 4:30 p.m., Monday through Friday (with the exception of Camp 1 which will take place Tuesday through Friday).

 Camp 1 (Cyber Security)

 Camp 2 (Software Engineering)

-Programming and is the cornerstone for this week, but there is room for not-so-technical campers as well!
+Programming and Software Engineering are the cornerstones for this week, but there is room for not-so-technical campers as well!
 When it comes to software, writing code is only one important component among many.
 Managing, marketing, and deploying software are just as important as the software itself.
 This is the key difference between software development and software engineering.
 Writing the code is only one part of it!
 Campers will be able to build their own computer games and control robots in the real world by the end of camp.

 Camp 3 (2D and 3D Graphics)